n33levo/v2g-submission/README.md

 # V2G Technical Assessment Implementation

-This repository contains my submission for the **Agentic Variant-to-Gene (V2G) Framework Internship** technical assessment.
+This repository contains my submission for the **Agentic Variant-to-Gene (V2G) Framework Research Internship** technical assessment.
 The work is organized along the three required parts and focuses on reasoning clarity, AI/ML thinking, and reproducible execution.

 ---